florianbogner/florianbogner/README.md

 ## 💻  Previously...
+- 🧠 2022: working at [**TUM Visual Computing & AI chair**](https://niessnerlab.org) (Prof. Niessner)
+  - object detection and tracking on custom autonomous driving dataset
+  - using state-of-the-art GAN approaches on OpenShift cluster to develop domain transfer from synthetic simulator data to real-like images for autonomous driving

 - 🚀 2020: founded **WorkNow** - a technology startup building the first all-in-one employee search and management solution for small businesses.
 Scaled up to 25 employees.
 - 🚀 2016: founded **addBots** - a technology startup optimizing mobile conversions using a new generation of websites.
 Scaled up to 10 employees.
 - 🎓 2013: scholarship for highly gifted students through the **Max Weber Program** of the Free State of Bavaria through the Bavarian Elite Support Act